DKPlugins/DKTools/README.md

 ## **4 steps to use DKTools**
 1. Create Element
-Create element from DKTools through "new" operator, like: var object = new DKTools_Sprite(x, y, width);
+Create element from DKTools through "new" operator, like: var object = new DKTools.Sprite(x, y, width);

 2. Set parameters through "setup" functions
 Each element contain "setup" functions, which set the parameters.
 All functions have default parameters.